endriu7777/WP-Hard-Guard/README.md

 SSL certificate and security-header diagnostics perform HTTP or TLS requests to the administrator’s own website.

-System hardening and data hiding
+System hardening and data hiding: